MyElectricSheep/I-can-has-memes/README.md

 #  😸 I Can Has Memes?

+This app was created as teaching support material for the [WBS Coding School](https://www.wbscodingschool.com/) to introduce students to some **React** concepts.

 > Any time you try to create an Internet meme, automatic fail.
 That's like the worst thing you can do.
 > **Some Random Person**